Allergy: Differential diagnosis

-Before a diagnosis of allergic disease can be confirmed, other plausible causes of the presenting symptoms should be considered.
+Before a diagnosis of allergic disease can be confirmed, other plausible causes of the presenting symptoms must be considered.
 Vasomotor rhinitis, for example, is one of many illnesses that share symptoms with allergic rhinitis, underscoring the need for professional differential diagnosis.
 Once a diagnosis of asthma, rhinitis, anaphylaxis, or other allergic disease has been made, there are several methods for discovering the causative agent of that allergy.

 Prevention

-Giving peanut products early may decrease the risk of allergies while only breastfeeding during at least the first few months of life may decrease the risk of dermatitis.
-There is no good evidence that a mother's diet during pregnancy or breastfeeding affects the risk of allergies, nor is there evidence that delayed introduction of certain foods is useful.
-Early exposure to potential allergens may actually be protective.
+Giving peanut products early in childhood may decrease the risk of allergies, and only breastfeeding during at least the first few months of life may decrease the risk of allergic dermatitis.
+There is little evidence that a mother's diet during pregnancy or breastfeeding affects the risk of allergies, although there has been some research to show that irregular cow's milk exposure might increase the risk of cow's milk allergy.
+There is some evidence that delayed introduction of certain foods is useful, and that early exposure to potential allergens may actually be protective.

+According to recent studies from pediatric professionals in the U.K. and North Carolina, they suggest that early exposure to peanut products has greatly reduced peanut allergies among young children in the U.S. Following milestone research from a decade ago, the studies found that pediatric guidelines from 2015 and 2017 were revised to encourage introducing peanuts to high risk infants from the early ages of 4 to 6 months.
+Researchers who looked into the collected data found a 43% drop in the frequent occurrence of peanut allergies.
+Which prevented an estimated 40,000 cases and resulted in a noticeable decline in overall food allergy cases.
+While this is notable, some pediatric experts want to ensure that caution is still provided to the public about the real-world implementation of guidelines since there are potential inconsistencies and limitations.
+These findings focus on the benefits and risks of early allergen introductions to hopefully slow the rise of food allergies.

-Fish oil supplementation during pregnancy is associated with a lower risk.
+Fish oil supplementation during pregnancy is associated with a lower risk of food sensitivities.
 Probiotic supplements during pregnancy or infancy may help to prevent atopic dermatitis.